Best Things to do in Alicante – Ultimate Guide

 Shop for fresh produce at the Central Market (Mercado Central)

 One of the places to visit in Alicante is its central market, even if you don’t plan on buying groceries and cooking at home.
 The building is an architecturally valuable construction built at the beginning of the 1910s.
-Span across the 11,000 sq. meters, the market has two, rectangular-shaped, floors that follow the basilican scheme.
+Span across 11,000 sq. meters, the market has two rectangular-shaped floors that follow the basilican scheme.

 With over 245 stalls of various products, it’s an ideal place to soak up the environment and vibe of Alicante.
 If you don’t plan on buying anything, you can still have a good breakfast, drink a decent coffee, or taste flavorful produce.